brenoslivio/SegmentationCellCycles/README.md

 With the images, it will be done the process of image segmentation for the Nuclei.
 Before proper segmentation, the image will be pre-processed using enhancement and filtering techniques.
 With this, two segmentation methods will be used and compared, Region-Based and Clustering.
 The segmentations methods will be evaluated using metrics as the Jaccard Index [2].

+Note that all images will be segmented so we will have an average score of how accurate a segmentation method is to classify the nuclei in the images.

 ## Methodology

-The following steps will be used for the project.
+The project consists of the following pipeline:

 ### Image pre-processing

 Before the process of segmentation, the input image needs essential adjustments.
 The order used for the project is:

-- Convert to grayscale for proper processing;
+- Convert to grayscale for proper processing.
+Color is not important here;
 - Histogram Equalization for contrast adjustment;
 - Gaussian filtering smoothing image for segmentation;